SecurityLab-UCD/LLAMAFUZZ/readme.md

 python ft_gpu-mutator.py
 ## Running the Llama2 Mutator

+Before you start, make sure to replace your authuenticate token.
+You can get it from huggingface(https://huggingface.co/)

 To run the llama2-mutator.py script and start the process of generating structured seeds for fuzzing, use the following command:

 'accelerate launch --mixed_precision fp16 structureLLM/llama2_mutator.py --fuzzing_target <fuzzing_target> --fuzzing_object <fuzzing_object> --if_text <True/False>'